Another Kenyan Pastor Arrested Amid Investigations Into Starvation Deaths

 Kenyan police are currently conducting investigations into a religious sect led by another preacher, Paul Mackenzie Nthenge, that has been linked to the death of almost a hundred people due to starvation.

-Odero was arrested on Thursday hours after the police inspected a funeral home near his New Life International Church in Mavueni, Kilifi county, reported africanews.
+Odero was arrested on Thursday hours after the police inspected a funeral home near his New Life Prayer Centre church in Mavueni, Kilifi county, reported africanews.

 Police said that they had established that morgue attendants had been collecting bodies at the church premises.